 What Is Acupuncture?

-An acupuncturist will insert long, thin needles in your skin to stimulate nerves in the muscles and balance the energy in your body.
+Acupuncture involves insertion of thin needles in your skin to stimulate nerves in the muscles and balance the energy in your body.
 The belief behind the techniques is that your illness is the result of blocked or interrupted chi, and this process helps to remove blockages, as well as returns the flow of energy to a state of balance.
 It is advisable to seek daily sessions for effective results.

 Dry Needling Vs Acupuncture